-You will be happy to know that I know do know who Drake is and that, after a month made of twerk fails, I can actually twerk decently… for a white girl.
+You will be happy to know that I know do know who Drake is and that, after a lot of twerk fails, I can actually twerk decently (for a white girl).
 I don’t know why I was so determined to get into it.
-Maybe because I really needed something to work towards, and it seemed fun, a great workout and, unlike pole, you could use it in the club.
+Maybe because I really needed something to work towards, and it seemed fun, a great workout and, unlike pole, you could use it on a night out.

-And that’s the thing: pole and twerk are empowering.
+And that’s the thing: pole is empowering.
 I’ve heard many people wonder why a feminist, an educated woman and a PhD student like me has chosen to pole dance and twerk.
-Aside from the reasons explained above, thanks to pole I now no longer need validation from the outside world to feel great about myself, because pole and twerk have given that to me.
+First of all, feminism is about gender equality, not judging other women (#sexworkiswork).
+Secondly, thanks to pole I now no longer need validation from the outside world to feel great about myself, because pole and twerk have given that to me.

 Some have mentioned that the social media over-sharing, the sexy dancing, the nakedness, are a cry for attention.
 Maybe they are.
 But if you do Crossfit, or syncronised swimming, or football, you probably do the same.
 If you get a kick out of winning new clients and being praised at work, you’re probably manifesting your need for attention in another way.
 As human beings, we all wish to be recognised and praised in different ways.
 Pole is one of the ways in which I like to be praised.

 Anxiety and depression don’t just go away, but pole helps me stay sane.
+So if you’re interesting in my pole and mental health journey, in my performances and competitions, you’re in the right place.
 Over and out.